SMSpp-Project/MCFBlock/README.md

 arcs openings/closures and arcs additions/deletions.
 The same operations are performed on the two solvers, and the results are compared.

+The test can be run manually, using the provided batch file, or using `ctest` from the build directory.

 ### Build and install with makefiles